WangNorthSea/Minimal-Polynomial/README.md

 Usually, it's not easy to calculate the minimal polynomial of a square matrix A. According to Cayley-Hamilton Theorem and its inferences, for a n-order square matrix A, the degree of its minimal polynomial must be equal or lower than n.
 To get it, you can calculate A^2, A^3......A^n, and find the linear correlated combination of <En, A, A^2.......> which has the lowest degree, or you can calculate the characteristic polynomial of A firstly, which is det(tEn - A), and combine its factors to check whether the new polynomial you get is an annihilator polynomial of A and has the lowest degree at the same time.

 However, these two algorithms are too obscure ,and it's very hard to describe them accurately to make a steady algorithm for computers.
 To solve this problem, I came up with an algorithm which is easy to be described by programming languages (and I have made it come true by using Swift).

+Let me use any 3-order square matrix to introduce this algorithm for you, and we call such a matrix "A".